ttasterisco/ttasterisco.github.com/_posts/2014-06-20-a-strategy-for-beating-google-in-their-own-turf.md

 ---
 layout: post
-title: A Strategy for Beating Google in their Own Turf or How Google Search Might Have to Start Moving
+title: A Strategy for Beating Google in their Own Turf
-summary:
+summary: How Google Search Might Get "Disrupted"
 ---

 - you cant go head to head with google search